 Various legislative, regulatory and legal remedies to the liquidity crisis faced by PG&E and SCE have been implemented or are being pursued.
 Assembly Bill 1X, which authorizes the California Department of Water Resources to enter into contracts for the purchase of electric power through January 1, 2003 and to issue revenue bonds to fund such purchases, was signed into law by the Governor of California on February 1, 2001.
 Assembly Bill 18X, which provides a framework for the recovery of PG&E and SCE's uncollected expenses for purchasing power for delivery to their retail customers, is currently under consideration in the California legislature.
+Additionally, on March 27, 2001, the California Public Utilities Commission ("PUC") approved an approximately 40% increase in the energy component of the retail electric rates paid by certain California rate payers.
+This increase is in addition to the 9% increase approved in January and a 10% increase expected to take effect next year.
+The PUC also ordered the utilities to pay qualifying facilities for power delivered on a go-forward basis.
+However, the order did not address repayment of amounts already owed for past deliveries.

-The delayed collection of receivables owed to West Coast Power has resulted in a covenant default under its credit agreement.
-Although West Coast Power expects to cure the default, which may require us to provide credit support as a project sponsor, no assurance can be given that such a cure can be effected.
-While a similar covenant default could result under our Crockett facility's credit agreement, we are working with the lenders under that agreement and expect to avert a default.
+The delayed collection of receivables owed to West Coast Power resulted in a covenant default under its credit agreement.
+West Coast Power is working with its lenders to secure their agreement to forbear exercising their remedies under the credit agreement with respect to such covenant default.
+While a similar covenant default could be called under our Crockett facility's credit agreement, we are working with the lenders under that agreement to avert a default.
 Defaults under the Crockett and West Coast Power credit agreements do not trigger defaults under any of our corporate-level financing facilities.